AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_04{sample}

-When you set "hide" as argument of the {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method, regions with no values are not being shown at all.
-You can see that in the sample below our kitchen is not displayed at all.
+When you set "hide" as the argument of the {api:anychart.charts.Map#unboundRegions}unboundRegion(){api} method, regions with no values are not being shown at all.
+You can see that in the sample below the kitchen is not displayed at all.

 ```
 // load svg file without elements with no values